schulzy/Labyrinth/README.md

 # Labyrinth
-Find the shortest path in the labyrinth
+Find the path in the labyrinth